Clokey, Madrono 7(3): 71, 1943

-Opuntia charlestonensis is a prickly pear cactus that occurs from about 6,000 to 8,000 ft on Mt Charleston, NV.
-It is proposed to be a hybrid cactus derived from two species, O. phaeacantha and O. polyacantha erinacea.
+Opuntia charlestonensis is a prickly pear cactus that occurs from about 6,000 to 8,000 ft in Kyle Canyon on Mt Charleston, Nevada.
+It is proposed to be a hybrid taxon derived from two species, O. phaeacantha and O. polyacantha erinacea.

 Plants may be 20 to 40 cm tall and up to 1.5 m across.
 They are generally prostrate, but short branches of a few cladodes may arise from prostrate main branches.
 Cladodes are oval or obovate and 10-20 cm long and 7-14 cm wide.
 Cladodes may be strongly purple in the winter and spring.
 Spines (4-6) are light in color, and spreading in all directions.